VASADUNESH/My_Portfolio/README.md

 JavaScript
 How to Use
 To view the website, simply open the index.html file in a web browser.
 Alternatively, you can deploy the website to a web hosting service to make it accessible online.

-Feel free to explore the code and customize it according to your own needs.
-If you have any questions or suggestions, don't hesitate to reach out to Vasa Dunesh via the contact information provided in the portfolio.